sveltinio/ts-utils/README.md

   | Err<T, E> // contains a failure value of type E
 ```

-The ways to access the return value from a `Result` type may vary based on the use-case differents and your programming style.
+The ways to access the return value from a `Result` type may vary based on the use-case and your programming style.
 Below some samples for quick reference:

 ```javascript
 import { toKebabCase } from '@sveltinio/ts-utils/strings';